AI compute market signals and learning

 Current example

-Anthropic launched Claude Opus 4.7 on April 16, 2026.
-Its launch page publishes an early-customer report that Opus 4.7 lifted resolution by 13% over Opus 4.6 on that customer's 93-task coding benchmark.
-Anthropic also lists Opus 4.7 pricing starting at $5 per million input tokens and $25 per million output tokens; its Opus 4.6 release reported the same $5/$25 pricing.
-Together, those published statements make this a useful quality-per-dollar example, not an independent or complete model comparison.
+Anthropic launched Claude Opus 4.8 on May 28, 2026.
+Its launch page says Opus 4.8 builds on Opus 4.7 with improvements across benchmarks and is available for the same regular price.
+Anthropic also states that regular usage is priced at $5 per million input tokens and $25 per million output tokens, while fast mode is $10 per million input tokens and $50 per million output tokens.
+Together, those published statements make this a useful quality-per-dollar and speed-versus-cost example, not an independent or complete model comparison.

 Market signal